 Neuropsychological testing is recommended for:

 Most importantly, psychological testing data are used to create an evidence-based action plan and recommendations.
-Recommendations are reviewed by Dr. Resnik, who also holds a Bachelors and Master’s degree in special education.
+Recommendations are reviewed by Dr. Resnik, who also holds bachelor’s and master’s degrees in special education.